Ultimate Guide To WordPress RSS

 Tip #1 – WordPress Comment RSS Feeds

-You can view your comments feed by clicking on Comments RSS in your ‘Meta’ widget (note: this section may not be visible on some themes) …
+You can view your comments feed by clicking on Comments RSS in your ‘Meta’ widget …

-Like post entries, your comments feed items will display differently depending on which browser you use …
+Like post entries, your comments feed content will display differently depending on the web browser you are using …

-(Comments feed items as seen with Google Chrome)
+RSS comments feed items as seen with Google Chrome

-(Paste your URL of your comments feed into a feedreader to view the content.
-Image Source: http://feedreader.com/online)
+(Paste your URL of your comments feed into a feed reader to view the feed content.
+Image Source: Feedreader.com)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: